-This Magic Crust Cherry Cobbler is a bit like that magic crust pie – in reverse.
+This easy Cherry Cobbler is a bit like that magic crust pie – in reverse.
 Unlike my traditional cobbler where I pour the crust on the top, this one is more of a dump cake which rises to the top and forms the cobbler topping.
 Pretty cool, right?

 I’d never had it before so I thought this easy cobbler was pretty amazing and had to share it with you.